janhartman/ccim/library/README.md

 - expand until there are no more overlaps
 - shrink towards cluster centers with "gravity" to remove blank space, but do not cause overlaps

+- intra-cluster shrinking: start with biggest
+- inter-cluster shrinking: go over all alphas to make sure clusters are moved by same factor

+- scoring: MDS has perfect score, so does scaled MDS
+- when shrinking, try to get as close as possible (first, just print them out)
+- score using distance matrices (try more different functions)

+- sparseness parameter determining how much empty space we will have

 ## Idea 2
 - iteratively place images (representative first)